Exploring the sequence length bottleneck in the Transformer for Image Captioning: Related Works

 \subsection{Image Captioning}

 Machine Learning field is constantly evolving and its applications are consequently following suit.
-Early Image Captioning system comprised of hand-crafted sentences combined with object detection outputs \cite{socher2010connecting, yao2010i2t}, with the advent of Deep Learning, the system split into a neural Encoder and Decoder, the first being responsible of extracting relevant visual features from the image, and the latter capable of generating the description.
-Initially, the encoder consisted of a ConvNet trained over a large scale data set such as ImageNet \cite{deng2009imagenet} for classification purpose and the features were fed into an LSTM \cite{hochreiter1997long, vinyals2015show, xu2015show}.
-Improvements were observed when such component was replaced with an object detector \cite{anderson2018bottom, ren2015faster}, simulating a generic sequence modeling problem over a position independent input set in form of visual region features.
-Most Early attempts were based upon RNNs \cite{wang2020show, anderson2018bottom, xu2015show, vinyals2015show} some including the attention mechanism \cite{bahdanau2014neural, luong2015effective}, until fully attentive models \cite{vaswani2017attention} replaced them becoming the standard approach in recent architectures \cite{herdade2019image, huang2019attention, cornia2020meshed, pan2020x}.
+Early Image Captioning system comprised of hand-crafted sentences combined with object detection outputs \cite{socher2010connecting, yao2010i2t}.
+With the advent of Deep Learning, the system split into a neural Encoder and Decoder, the first being responsible of extracting relevant visual features from the image, and the latter capable of generating the description.
+Initially, the encoder consisted of a ConvNet trained over a large scale data set such as ImageNet \cite{deng2009imagenet} for the classification purpose and the features were fed into an LSTM \cite{hochreiter1997long, vinyals2015show, xu2015show}.
+Improvements were observed when such component was replaced with an object detector \cite{anderson2018bottom, ren2015faster} establishing a sequence modeling problem where the input is made of visual region features.
+Most decoders at the early stages were based upon RNNs \cite{wang2020show, anderson2018bottom, xu2015show, vinyals2015show} often in conjunction with the attention layer \cite{bahdanau2014neural, luong2015effective}, until fully attentive models \cite{vaswani2017attention} replaced them becoming the standard ``de-facto'' approach in recent architectures \cite{herdade2019image, huang2019attention, cornia2020meshed, pan2020x}.